 How can you make a paid time off policy?

-Now that you know the most significant parts of PTO policies, here are some tips on creating the PTO policy that works for your company.
+Now that you’re familiar with the basics of PTO policies, let’s go over some tips to help you create a PTO policy that works for your company.

 For example, some studies show that employees working in the non-profit/foundation sector have 17.5 paid vacation days per year on average.
 Workers in the government and military industry have 17.3 days off per year on average.